eclipse-velocitas/velocitas-docs/content/en/docs/concepts/manifest/_index.md

 > 4. Add an API dependency (y/n)?
 y

-> 5. What kind of dependency?
+> 5. What type of dependency?
 [x] gRPC-IF
 [ ] VSC-IF